sauparna/trecbox/README.txt

 	[doc] - The name of the directory in the 'doc' directory (see 'SETTINGS FILE').

-	[query:part:subset] - 'query' is the query file name, 'part' is a string constructed from a combination of the elements of the set of characters {T, D, N}, to specify which parts of the quries to use; the Title, Description or Narrative or some combination of them. 'subset' is a file containig alist of query IDs to pick a subset of the queries in the 'query' file for the experiment if the need be.
+	[query:part:subset] - 'query' is the query file, 'part' is a string constructed from a combination of the elements of the set of characters {T, D, N}, to specify the parts of a query to use; the Title, Description or Narrative or a combination of them. 'subset' is a file containig a subset of the query IDs of the queries in the 'query' file for that experiment.

- 	[qre] - The qrel file.
+ 	[qrel] - The TREC qrel file.

-    SYS - Is one of the string {terrier, lucene, indri}.
+    MODEL, STEM, STOP, QEXP, SYS - Specify the pieces of an IR experiment.
+The space-separated strings ([m1], [p2], [sys] and so on) are picked from a vocabulary specific to each search system.
+(See 'VOCABULARY' in following sections.)

 ----------------------------------------------------------------------